jpritikin/coach/content/docs/me/psychoactive/psilomethoxin.md

 ### Timing

-I recommend consuming Pm at breakfast or lunchtime.
+Consume Pm at breakfast or lunchtime.
 The effects of Pm are best appreciated in the daytime because of the contrast to typical daytime mood.
 At night, there is already a natural tendency to feel somewhat similar to the effects of Pm, making the contrast less vivid.

 ### Food?